- MAKING ELECTIONS

 - If you have a Qualifying Lifestyle Event (effective one month later).

 During the Annual Election Window you will be able to review and amend all other benefits.

 - I have a new joiner to my department, how do they make their RBSelect elections?

-New employees have 3 months from the date of joining RBS to elect benefits from the selection available to new joiners (indicated by the ‘N’ symbol).
-After this three month period they will have the same opportunities as other employees: they can review, add to and change their elections during the Pensions Election Window (March) and the Benefits Election Window (August/September).
-There are also a number of benefits that everyone can elect whenever they want under RBSelect Anytime (indicated by the ‘A’ symbol).
+New employees have 3 months from the date of joining RBS to elect benefits from the selection available to new joiners (indicated by the ‘handshake’ symbol).
+After this three month period they will have the same opportunities as other employees.
+There are also a number of benefits that everyone can elect whenever they want under RBSelect Anytime (indicated by the ‘clock’ symbol).